-Students may submit a written request and supporting documentation to the Academic Committee if they feel they have extenuating circumstances.
-The committee will determine the best option for the student while still remaining compliant with all regulatory agencies.
+Students may submit a written request and supporting documentation to the academic administration if they feel they have extenuating circumstances.
+The administrators will determine the best option for the student while still remaining compliant with all regulatory agencies.

-Students with excessive absences may face disciplinary actions, including withdrawal from UoNA, imposed by the academic department or campus administration.
+Students with excessive absences may face disciplinary actions, including withdrawal from UoNA as specified by the withdrawal policy that is aligned with the satisfactory academic progress, imposed by the academic department or campus administration.